-- To maintain a backup in case the coding goes wrong.
+- To maintain a backup in case, the coding goes wrong.

 - To return to the original theme at the conclusion of the event.

-Losing your website’s menu navigation is similar to losing the architecture for your website.
+Losing your website’s menu navigation is similar to losing the architecture of your website.
 You cannot simply develop such an important part of your website again.
 As a result, make it a point to back up your menu navigation on a regular basis.